anoopt/outlook-meetings-scheduler-mcp-server/README.md

      - `location` (optional): Location of the event
      - `attendees`: Array of { email, name (optional), type (optional) }
    - Returns: Event details including URL, ID, and attendees list

+4. `get-event`
+   - Get details of a calendar event by its ID
+   - Input:
+     - `eventId` (string): ID of the event to retrieve
+   - Returns: Detailed event information including subject, time, attendees, and URL

+5. `list-events`
+   - List calendar events with optional filtering
+   - Inputs:
+     - `subject` (optional): Filter events by subject containing this text
+     - `startDate` (optional): Start date in ISO format (e.g., 2025-04-20T00:00:00) to filter events from
+     - `endDate` (optional): End date in ISO format (e.g., 2025-04-20T23:59:59) to filter events until
+     - `maxResults` (optional): Maximum number of events to return
+   - Returns: List of calendar events with basic information and IDs

+6. `delete-event`
+   - Delete a calendar event
+   - Input:
+     - `eventId` (string): ID of the event to delete
+   - Returns: Confirmation of event deletion

+7. `update-event`
+   - Update an existing calendar event
+   - Inputs:
+     - `eventId` (string): ID of the event to update
+     - `subject` (optional): New subject for the calendar event
+     - `body` (optional): New content/body for the calendar event
+     - `start` (optional): New start time in ISO format (e.g., 2025-04-20T12:00:00)
+     - `end` (optional): New end time in ISO format (e.g., 2025-04-20T13:00:00)
+     - `timeZone` (optional): New time zone for the event
+     - `location` (optional): New location for the event
+     - `attendees` (optional): Array of { email, name (optional), type (optional) }
+   - Returns: Updated event details showing changes

+8. `update-event-attendees`
+   - Add or remove attendees from a calendar event
+   - Inputs:
+     - `eventId` (string): ID of the event to update
+     - `addAttendees` (optional): Array of attendees to add: { email, name (optional), type (optional) }
+     - `removeAttendees` (optional): Array of email addresses to remove from the event
+   - Returns: Updated event attendee information

 ## Setup